apify/apify-docs/sources/platform/console/index.md

 ![apify-console-homepage](./images/console-homepage.png)

-The Apify Console homepage provides an overview of our services.
+The Apify Console homepage provides an overview of your account setup.
 The header displays your account name and current plan level.
 The homepage features several sections:

 * **Get Started with Apify**: This section guides you to Apify Store.
 Here, you can explore existing Actors or create your own.
-A 'Show me how' button directs you to a guided tour on the Console.
+A 'Show me how' button directs you to a guided tour of the Console.

 * **Recently Viewed**: This section displays Actors you have recently accessed.
 New users or those who haven't viewed any Actors will see suggestions instead.